 Nobleman and professor Juraj Palkovič's 1821 translation of trdelník to German was Prügelkrapfen, "stick/staff doughnut," commonly used in Austrian German.
 References to trdelník appeared in Slovak press and literature sporadically throughout the 19th century, a few sources said it was also called kotúč ("circle, disk").
-While the preserved references indicate it was known among the Slovaks in various places from at least the 18th century on, one author's ill-informed claim in 1891 that the word was peculiar to the Banská Bystrica area also suggests that trdelník may not have been among the widely recognized desserts.
+While the preserved references indicate it was known among the Slovaks in various places from at least the 18th century on, one author's lack of information about its spread (he wrote in 1891, mistakenly, that the word was peculiar to the Banská Bystrica area) also suggests that trdelník may not have been among the widely recognized desserts.

 Trdelník's Skalica story

 Local Central European legends place the emergence of the spit-roasted cake to the distant past – in Lithuania to a popular 16th-century queen, in Hungary to a German cook who arrived in Transylvania, in Skalica to a nobleman from the 18th century.
 Whatever its real early beginnings, the available evidence suggests that the "chimney cake" had not started turning from noblemen's delight into a folk dessert in the areas until later in the 19th century.